floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 Hi, I'm Ethan and this video is an introduction to 'Effect', a typescript library to help developers easily create the complex programs of today.

-We are stuck with javascript (and all of its quirks) whether we like it or not, typescript has been a big step, but the privatives its built on are still fundamentally flawed. it's time to build with a library designed to handle the complexity of modern development
+We are stuck with javascript (and all of its quirks) whether we like it or not, typescript has been a big step, but the primatives its built on are still fundamentally flawed. it's time to build with a library designed to handle the complexity of modern development

 ---